salt-die/batgrl/docs/user/widgets.rst

 :ref:`children <widget_tree>`.
 The base widget has a `background_color_pair` and a `background_char`
 so you can fill the area of the screen the widget is located in with some character or color.

-For more interesting displays, there are `TextWidget` and `GraphicWidget`.
+For more interesting displays, there are `Text` and `Graphics`.
 Underlying both these classes are NumPy arrays that represent the content of the widget.
-The `TextWidget` has a `canvas` array of characters and a `colors` array of color pairs.
-The `GraphicWidget` widget has a rgba `texture` array that is twice the height of the widget.
+The `Text` has a `canvas` array of characters and a `colors` array of color pairs.
+The `Graphics` widget has a rgba `texture` array that is twice the height of the widget.
 Painting any image on screen is as simple as copying the image into the `texture` array.
 Layered graphic widgets do proper alpha compositing.